lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 Reports the updates of the threshold limits by the governance.
 See [Sanity checks the oracles reports by configurable values][4] section above for details.

+    event QuorumCallbackSet(address callback);

+Reports the updates of the quorum callback, [Callback function to be invoked on report pushes][5].

 ## Add getters for accessing the current state details.